Aleph-Alpha/intelligence-layer-sdk/README.md

 ## Getting started

 Not sure where to start?
-Familiarize yourself with the Intelligence Layer using the below notebooks.
+Familiarize yourself with the Intelligence Layer using the below notebook as interactive tuttorials.
+If you prefer you can also read about the [concepts](Concepts.md) first.

 | Order | Topic              | Description                               | Notebook 📓                                                     |
 | ----- | ------------------ | ----------------------------------------- | --------------------------------------------------------------- |